The kBox can solve your problem as a rehab clinician offering safe, controlled and effective training for all of your patients.

 Some examples of applications of the kBox in rehab settings include:

 - post-operative rehabilitation after anterior cruciate ligament (ACL) reconstruction (read more),

 - rehabilitation of tendinopathies,

 - treatment of patellofemoral knee pain syndrome, and

 - adapted training during periods of injury.

 Flywheel training on the Exxentric kBox is already being utilised by rehab clinics in the Netherlands, Sweden and the UK, with several other countries following close behind.
-The kBox is also in use for rehab in performance sports, including European elite football teams and in cycling, as well as emergency services.]
+The kBox is also in use in sports medicine for rehab and injury prevention, including in European elite football teams and cycling, as well as emergency services.]

 The Exxentric Medical Systems are intended to help physiotherapists and other medical practitioners in deciding on the best suited set of flywheel training devices and accessories.

 Each system consists of both the traditional Exxentric devices and accessories as well as the custom made items designed for use in the medical field.
 [Read more]